Content sharing — useful information

 Resolution and frame rate

-• We will try to send the same resolution as the content we receive to preserve the sharpness of the presented content as much as possible.
+• Tries to send the same resolution as the content it receives to preserve the sharpness of the presented content as much as possible.

-• We will try to send the same frame rate as we receive.
+• Tries to send the same frame rate as it receives.

-• We will never send higher resolution or higher frame rate than we receive because that is unnecessary.
+• Never sends a higher resolution or a higher frame rate than it receives.

-• We always reduce the frame rate before we reduce the resolution.
+• Always reduces the frame rate before it reduces the resolution.

 Combining bandwidth, resolution and frame rate

-• If there's sufficient bandwidth, the Pexip meeting platform will support 1080p for content sharing while handling 720p for the video stream.
+• If there's sufficient bandwidth, the service supports 1080p for content sharing while handling 720p for the video stream.

-• If the available bandwidth can support 1080p for content sharing but not 720p for the video stream, the video stream will be throttled down to sub-720p.
+• If the available bandwidth can support 1080p for content sharing but not 720p for the video stream, the video stream is throttled down to sub-720p.

-• If there's insufficient bandwidth for 1080p content sharing, the Pexip meeting will try to support 720p for content sharing and the video stream is best-effort.
+• If there's insufficient bandwidth for 1080p content sharing, the service attempts to support 720p for content sharing and the video stream is best-effort.